Who are we?

-Email address: firstname.lastname@example.org
+- Email address: [email protected]

-Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous data).
+Personal data is any information about an individual from which that person can be identified.
+It does not include data where the identity of an individual has been removed (anonymous data).
 We may collect, use, store, transfer and otherwise process different kinds of personal data about you, as set out below.

-- Information you give us.This is information about you that you give us by filling in forms on our site www.creative-itc.com (our site) or by corresponding with us by phone, e-mail or otherwise.
-It includes information you provide when you register to use our site, subscribe to our service, search for a service, join our mailing list and when you report a problem with our site.
-The information you give us may include your name, address, e-mail address and phone number, financial data (such as bank account and payment card details) and personal description and photograph and your full Uniform Resource Locators (URL).
+- Information you give us.This is information about you that you give us by filling in “contact us” forms on our website (creative-itc.com or www.creative-group.tech), or by corresponding with us by phone, e-mail or otherwise.
+It includes information you provide when you register to use our site (if registration is necessary), join any of our mailing lists, or if you report a problem with our site.
+The information you give us may include your name, address, e-mail address and phone number, personal description, or any other data which identifies you.

 - Information we collect about you.
 With regard to each of your visits to our site we will automatically collect the following information:

-- technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;
+- Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;

 - Where we need to perform the contract we are about to enter into or have entered into with you.

 - Where it is necessary for our legitimate interests (or those of a third party) and your

 - Where we need to comply with a legal or regulatory obligation.

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email, or for the use of non-necessary cookies on our website.
+Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email, or for the use of non-necessary cookies on our website.
 You have the right to withdraw consent to marketing at any time by contacting us.

-We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
+In the table below, we have set out a description of all the ways we may use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

-Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
+Please note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 |Purpose/Activity||Lawful basis for processing including basis of legitimate interest|